ajmal017/Stock-Analyzer-1/README.md

 * `pip install datetime`
 * `pip3 install lxml`

+If it is your first time running the stock analyzer application, you can run the "pipinstall.py" file which will automatically pip install the required packages.
+Afterwards you can simply run "StockAnalyzer.py" to use the application.

 ### Instructions

 1. Download or clone this repo to your machine.
 2. Extract the folder
-3. Use a Python interpreter to run the StockApp.py file
+3. Use a Python interpreter to run the StockAnalyzer.py file
 4. After a few seconds the GUI should display

 ### What Can You Do?